dtand/dtand.github.io/projects/rommergba.md

 ![RommerGBA](/assets/images/rommer-gba-001.png)

 ## Overview
-RommerGBA is a locally deployed web application designed to assist in reverse engineering of Game Boy Advance ROMS using machine learning and AI-based approaches.
+RommerGBA is a locally deployed web application designed to assist in reverse engineering of Game Boy Advance ROMs using machine learning and AI-based approaches.
 This project is an R&D tool which aids in reverse engineering.

 ## Technologies Used
-- **JavaScript React w/ Typescript**: web application frontend
+- **JavaScript React w/ TypeScript**: web application frontend
 - **Python REST Flask**: APIs for web application
 - **Python PyTorch**: CNN training and LLM training
 - **BizHawk**: GBA emulator